Collision Geometry

 .
 Use-1

-for no limitation. - Search Detail - The effort to spend searching for the best cutting planes.
+for no limitation. - Search Detail - The effort to spend searching for the best cutting planes that decompose the mesh.

-- Align Cutting Planes - Align cutting planes with the principal axes of the input mesh.
+- Align Cutting Planes - Align cutting planes with principal axes of the mesh.

-By decreasing the concavity threshold, the tool will generate a more precise decomposition of the input mesh with more convex hulls.
-However, the generation time increases exponentially.
+If you decrease the concavity threshold, the tool will generate a more accurate collider with a greater number of convex hulls, but will take a longer time to do so.
 In some cases, you may need to use a value as low as 0.002

 .
 For most meshes, a value between 0.02